Concordium/concordium-smart-contract-tools/front-end-tools/README.md

 ## Build and run the Docker image

-To build the docker image run the following command **from the root of the repository**:
+To build the docker image run the following command **in the folder of this README.md file**:

 ```
-docker build -f front-end-tools/Dockerfile -t front-end-tools:$PROJECT_VERSION .
+docker build -f ./Dockerfile -t front-end-tools:$PROJECT_VERSION .
 ```

 e.g.

 ```
-docker build -f front-end-tools/Dockerfile -t front-end-tools:3.0.0 .
+docker build -f ./Dockerfile -t front-end-tools:3.0.0 .
 ```

 To run the docker image run the following command: